 - Sample coverage although there are no geographical exclusions to the survey, the sampling frame does not cover the whole population because of a combination of inherent limitations and administrative errors and delays. - Sampling variability all samples can differ from the population by chance.
 This is often referred to as sampling error. - The number of cases that analysis is based on estimates based on large samples are more accurate than those based on small samples. - Bias in the achieved sample if a sample under-represents sections of the population or if a large proportion of people do not answer some questions, the estimates may differ substantially from the population for reasons that are not a result of chance.
-For example, in 2017, the unweighted sample of adults is 54 per cent female and after basic weighting 52 per cent of the sample is female which is in line with the 2016 population estimate of 52 per cent.23 This is an example of bias caused by young males, in particular, being difficult to contact or refusing to take part in the survey.
+For example, in 2018, the unweighted sample of adults aged 16 to 34 is 20 per cent and after basic weighting 30 per cent of the sample are adults aged 16 to 34 which is in line with the 2017 population estimate of adults aged 16 to 34 of 30 per cent.
+This is an example of bias caused by young adults being difficult to contact or refusing to take part in the survey.